chatswithjc/godisgood/content/en/docs/book/your-purpose.md

 This is what I know.
 God is more than a rational, intellectual reality you can grab like a text book, to understand. **He is a RELATIONAL God.** You can only catch glimpses of Him in a personal relationship with Him.
 You catch glimpses of God when you read the Bible, when you pray, when He whispers in your mind. **What your relationship with God can not satisfy, your mind will never comprehend!** Are you with me, Friend?
 Followers of God in word, without a relationship with Him, are a contradiction in terms. **That's why I often say, it's easier to become a religious Christian and repeat the lingo, than it is to walk with God, read the Bible, contemplate God, meditate, reflect, and pray for enlightenment!** Without a relationship, you do not have depth to grasp the reality of God.

 **God Is Preparing You Today For Something Greater Tomorrow!**

-A traveler was visiting a logging area in the Pacific Northwest and was interested in seeing how the logs that would be used for furniture were chosen.
-As the logs came down the stream, the logger would suddenly reach out and hook one, pull it up, and then set it down.
-He would sometimes wait for a few minutes before grabbing another.
-There didn't seem to be any rhyme or reason to his choices.

-After a while, the visitor said to him, "I don't understand what you're doing.
-Can you please share with me so I can understand?"

-"These logs may all look alike to you," the logger said, "But I can recognize that a few of them are quite different. **The ones that I let pass came from trees that grew in a valley.** They were always protected from the storms.
-The grain is rather coarse.

-**"The logs that I pulled aside are from high up on the mountain,** where they were beaten by strong winds from the time they were quite small.
-That toughens the trees and gives them a fine grain.
-We save these logs for choice work.
-They're too good to be used for ordinary lumber."

-It was through the trying and testing that the logs were prepared for choice work.

-**The same could be said of you as a follower of God.**

 If you were to ask Moses how he became who he was, he would remind you of his trials with Pharaoh and his times of testing in the wilderness.
 If you were to ask Joseph, he would most likely refer back to his years as a slave, his imprisonment on a false accusation, and his imprisonment in Pharaoh's dungeon.
 Talk to Peter, and he would probably point back to his denial and how he learned many difficult yet important lessons.